DETAILED ACTION

 timestamping,

 The above limitations as drafted, is a process that, under its broadest reasonable interpretation covers managing personal behavior or relationships or interactions between people, and mental processes.
-That is, other than reciting the steps as being performed by a “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device” and a “mobile communications device” nothing in the claim precludes the steps as being described as managing personal behavior or relationships or interactions between people, and mental processes.
-For example, but for the recited “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device” and a “mobile communications device”, the limitations describe a method for sensing a dispense event, determining an amount of medicine dispensed, timestamping the dispense event, relaying the information about the dispense event and the timestamp, and determining if the dispense event is a priming event or a therapeutic event based on criterion.
+That is, other than reciting the steps as being performed by a “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device”, a “continuous glucose monitor”, and a “mobile communications device” nothing in the claim precludes the steps as being described as managing personal behavior or relationships or interactions between people, and mental processes.
+For example, but for the recited “sensor of a medicine dispensing pen”, “processor of a medicine dispensing device”, “continuous glucose monitor” and “mobile communications device”, the limitations describe a method for sensing a dispense event, determining an amount of medicine dispensed, timestamping the dispense event, relaying the information about the dispense event and the timestamp, relaying information about a user’s glucose response, and determining if the dispense event is a priming event or a therapeutic event based on the information about the dispense event and the glucose response.
 The limitations describe the management of personal behavior, as well as actions that can be performed mentally or with pen and paper.
 If a claim limitation, under its broadest reasonable interpretation, describes managing personal behavior or relationships or interactions between people, then it falls within the “Certain Methods of Organizing Human Activities” grouping of abstract ideas.
 Further, if a claim limitation, under its broadest reasonable interpretation, describes steps that may be performed mentally or with pen and paper, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 More specifically, the additional elements fail to include (1) improvements to the functioning of a computer or to any other technology or technical field (see MPEP 2106.05(a)), (2) applying or using a judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition (see Vanda memo), (3) applying the judicial exception with, or by use of, a particular machine (see MPEP 2106.05(b)), (4) effecting a transformation or reduction of a particular article to a different state or thing (see MPEP 2106.05(c)), or (5) applying or using the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception (see MPEP 2106.05(e) and Vanda memo).

-Rather, the limitations merely add the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea (see MPEP 2106.05(f)) or generally link the use of the judicial exception to a particular technological environment or field of use (see MPEP 2106.05(h)), particularly as it relates to the recited “sensor of a medicine dispensing pen”, “processor of a medicine dispensing device” and “mobile communications device” elements.
+Rather, the limitations merely add the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea (see MPEP 2106.05(f)) or generally link the use of the judicial exception to a particular technological environment or field of use (see MPEP 2106.05(h)), particularly as it relates to the recited “sensor of a medicine dispensing pen”, “processor of a medicine dispensing device”, “continuous glucose monitor”, and “mobile communications device” elements.
 Therefore the claims are directed to ineligible subject matter.

 But for the limitations regarding the sensing of information indicative of a physical parameter, and determining the physical parameter (which are found to be part of the abstract idea), claim 12 features limitation similar to those of claim, and is therefore also found to be directed to an abstract idea without significantly more